openai/guided-diffusion/README.md

 # Usage

 Training diffusion models is described in the [parent repository](https://github.com/openai/improved-diffusion).
 Training a classifier is similar.
-We assume you have put training hyperparameters into a `TRAIN_FLAGS` variable, and classifeir hyperparameters into a `CLASSIFIER_FLAGS` variable.
+We assume you have put training hyperparameters into a `TRAIN_FLAGS` variable, and classifier hyperparameters into a `CLASSIFIER_FLAGS` variable.
 Then you can run:

 ```
 mpiexec -n N python scripts/classifier_train.py --data_dir path/to/imagenet $TRAIN_FLAGS $CLASSIFIER_FLAGS